nickyiliwang0000/h/react-and-firebase/intro-to-react-hooks.md

 ### Calling useEffect() multiple times

 Just like `useState`, we can call `useEffect` multiple times within a component.
 This allows us to separate different code functionality into different instances of `useEffect` making our code more modular.
 When React runs the code, it keeps track of the order in which each `useEffect` is called.
-For this reason, we can't call `useEffect` from inside a conditional.
-Instead, we will conditionally run code inside of useEffect.
+For this reason, we can't call `useEffect` from inside a conditional statement.
+Instead, we will conditionally run code inside of `useEffect`.

 Incorrect 👎
 ```jsx